United States and Mexican Boundary Survey

 The United States and Mexican Boundary Survey was a land survey that took play from 1848 to 1855 to determine the Mexico–United States border as defined in the Treaty of Guadalupe Hidalgo, the treaty that ended the Mexican–American War.
 In 1850, the U.S. government commissioned John Russel Bartlett to lead the survey.
 The results of the survey were published in the three volumes entitled Report on the United States and Mexican boundary survey, made under the direction of the secretary of the Interior by William H. Emory (1857–1859).

 In addition to its documentation of the new boundary, the survey report was notable for its natural history content, including paleontology, botany, ichthyology, herpetology, ornithology, and mammalogy.
-The survey was also provided to the war department now known as the United States Department of War in order to provide data for building a railroad line.
+The survey was also provided to the United States Department of War in order to provide data for building a railroad line.

-In the report's section titled, "Personal Accounts", a brief description of Panama is also included, along with the experiences he and his men had while conducting the survey, including the experiences of having an insufficient funding which was essentially starving out the men as prices around them rose trying to exploit their presence.
+In the report's section titled, "Personal Accounts", a brief description of Panama is also included, along with the experiences the men had while conducting the survey, including the experiences of having insufficient funding which was essentially starving out the men as prices around them rose trying to exploit their presence.
 Further funds were eventually sent but only after a state of disarray over changes in management for the project.
 Even when the funds were sent they were embezzled by one of the new commissioners, prompting Emory to go to Washington himself to secure additional funds.

 Even after this the funds still took time to reach the workers, who after Emory's return had started to mutiny and riot causing a complete halt in production.
 Emory, in order to resolve the situation was given authority directly from the Department of the Interior to requisition funds directly which he used to pay a portion of the workers.